forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 Now all of your custom CSS and JS will be used on the site.

-Let's give it a try by adding a little border around all of the site's content.
+Let's give it a try by expanding the height of the main header.
 Open `src/css/styles.css` and adding the following to the bottom of the file:

     .tag-head.main-header {
       height: 80vh;